 Pelemix Announces Acquisition of Even-Ari Green Ltd.

-TEL-AVIV, Israel, March 14, 2023 /PRNewswire/ - Pelemix Ltd. announced today that it has acquired Israeli-based growing media manufacturer Even-Ari Green Ltd. (EAG).
+TEL-AVIV, Israel, March 14, 2023 /CNW/ - Pelemix Ltd. announced today that it has acquired Israeli-based growing media manufacturer Even-Ari Green Ltd. (EAG).

 The deal will see EAG's employees joining Pelemix's growing global team.
 Danny Levinson, founder and CEO of EAG, will be remaining with the new company as CEO of the EAG division, reporting to Pelemix global CEO, Tal Brod.